peterbuga/HASS-sonoff-ewelink/README.md

 `grace_period` eWeLink app allows **only one active session at a time**, therefore this will temporarily block HA refreshes for the specified amount (in seconds) to allow (or better said **after**) you to login in the app and do required changes to your devices. following that sonoff component does an internal re-login invalidating the mobile session and the process restarts. (as a workaround for this, you can create a 2nd account and share the devices from main one, therefore one will be used in HA another one in mobile app)

-`api_region` this component tries to find, login & connect to the proper region assigned to you. specifying a proper region will help the component to load faster and reconnect after the expired grace period explained above, possible values: `eu` (default), `us` and `cn`
+`api_region` this component tries to find, login & connect to the proper region assigned to you. specifying a proper region will help the component to load faster and reconnect after the expired grace period explained above, possible values: `eu` (default), `us` or `cn`

 This is just a proof of concept because I searched for it and there was no implementation to use Sonoff/eWeLink devices without flashing them. (althought I know how to do it, I don't have a real extensive usage for now and I prefer to keep them on stock firmware).